yushijinhun/ros2_imu_tools/README.md

 ### `imu_fusion_madgwick`

 This package implements a filte for fusing accelerometer and gyrometer readings to orienation.
-It subscribes to the topic `/Imu/data_raw` and publishes the comuted orientation to `/Imu/data`(including the raw accelerometer and the gyrometer readings)
+It subscribes to the topic `/Imu/data_raw` and publishes the computed orientation to `/Imu/data`(including the raw accelerometer and raw gyrometer readings).

 ### `imu_viz`